lmcrean/Wealth-Quest/README.md

 #### Wireframes

-I used [Figma](https://figma.com/) in the initial design phase, before the coding process.
-This enabled me to develop the game's structure, skeleton, layout and overall look and style.
+We used [Figma](https://figma.com/) in the initial design phase, before the coding process.
+This enabled us to develop the game's structure, skeleton, layout and overall look and style.
 We created designs for desktop, tablet and mobile screens to ensure that responsiveness was at the forefront of the application from the beginning.

 <details><summary>Screenshots</summary>